linode/docs/docs/guides/applications/voip/installing-freepbx-distro/index.md

     [![Installing the FreePBX distribution in a VM](vm-freepbx-install_small.png)](vm-freepbx-install.png)

-1. Create an Akamai Compute Instance, replace the default main disk with an empty disk, and use the custom configuration profile detailed in the custom image deployment guide linked above.
+1. Create a Compute Instance, replace the default main disk with an empty disk, and use the custom configuration profile detailed in the custom image deployment guide linked above.

 1. Boot the Compute Instance into rescue mode.
 There, create a temporary password and temporarily start up the SSH service.